mwelss-fhg/license-manager/docs/user-guide-license-profile-editor.rst

 When you modify or create a new license profile the portal will present you with the license profile editor.

+When creating your license profile, we require the following fields to be specified:

+1. License Key - Such as a SPDX License Identifier
+2. License Name - Friendly license name not the license Identifier
+3. Copyright year
+4. Copyright Company
+5. Copyright Suffix: for example, "All Rights Reserved."
+6. Contact Name
+7. Contact URL or place to find out how to purchase the model.
+8. Contact email
+9. Right to Use Required - yes or no -- if yes then a Right To Use agreement is required.

 Examples: